JoaoCBNunes/chrome-extension-test/README.md

 # Chrome Image Size Checker Extension

 This repository contains a minimal Chrome extension that reports images with an area of at least **1080×1080** pixels on the current page.
-It adds a pink panel to the top of the page listing the large images found.
+It adds a pink panel to the top of the page listing the large images found, now labeling each one with an index such as `[1]` or `[2]`.
+The panel height increased to **580px**, reflected in extension version **1.1**.

 ## Installation